jdpage/hexgame/README.md

 ### disruptor

 Doesn't play especially well, as it only does one move of lookahead.
 At least it's better than dummy.
-By Jonathan Page.
+Written by Jonathan Page in Chicken Scheme.

 ### dummy

 Plays particularly badly.
 Originally written to test *hexmon*, before there were any other implementations.
-Anybody could have written it and sadly, someone did.
+Anybody could have written it and sadly, someone did, in C.

 Architecture